istarter/ux-ui-notes/README.md

    3. This process is repetitive until we finally arrive at a design.
    4. Iteration is part of the whole UX & UI process.
 5. Jobs to be done framework
-6. User journey mapping: User journeys are the step by step journey that a user takes to reach thier goal.
+6. User journey mapping: User journeys are the step-by-step journey that a user takes to reach thier goal.
 This journey will often consist of a number of website pages annd decision points that carry the user from one steop to another.
 ![image](https://www.awesomescreenshot.com/image/31391754?key=4c3c05fc98a5f76a4fce4ead9bc5e961)
-6. one to one user interviews (zoom, skype, google meet or in-person).
+6. One-to-one user interviews (zoom, skype, Google Meet or in-person).
-7. What is brain mapping: Let's say you have provided a scenario and trying to understand the scenario or I would simply say understand the whole idea of the client what can be done the client can correct your mistake or the whole idea what he wants.
-On the basis of Brain mapping we make a flow chart.
+7. What is brain mapping: Let's say you have provided a scenario and are trying to understand the scenario or I would simply say understand the whole idea of the client and what can be done the client can correct your mistake or the whole idea of what he wants.
+On the basis of Brain mapping, we make a flow chart.

 ### Industry standard tools for Screen Designs